-It wasn't until the early 1900's when legislation passed in the U.S. allowing American women employment opportunities.
-Though this was a release from conventional housewife roles, there would be quite a way to go before the first female Chief Executive Officer entered the workforce.
+It wasn't until the early 1900s when legislation passed in the U.S. allowing American women employment opportunities.
+Though this was a release from conventional housewife roles, there would be quite a ways to go before the first female Chief Executive Officer entered the workforce.

 We are grateful times have changed.
 And today, we're calling on all women in the workforce!
 We commend you.
 We respect how far you've come and we also know you're here to stay.